-where $n_{\text{RC}}$ and $n_{\text{LBRC}}$ denote the respective sample sizes of the right-censored and the length-biased right-censored data samples.
+where $n_{\text{RC}}$ and $n_{\text{LBRC}}$ denote the respective sample sizes of the right-censored and the length-biased right-censored data samples \com{and $F_{\text{exptilt}}(x; \alpha, \theta, F_0) = \int_{0}^{x} \exp\left\{\alpha + \theta h(u)\right\}\mathrm{d}F_0(u)$}.
 Let $t_1 < \cdots < t_k$ denote the combination of the unique, ordered failure times from the right-censored data set and the unique, ordered failure/censoring times from the length-biased right-censored data set with (reference) probability masses $p_1, \ldots, p_k$, respectively, with $\sum_{j=1}^{k} p_j = 1$.
 Let $q_j = p_j\exp\{\alpha + \theta h(t_j)\}$ for $j = 1, \ldots, k$ denote the probability masses for times drawn from the exponentially tilted distribution (i.e. the failure-time distribution $F_{\text{exptilt}}$).
 To apply the EM algorithm as in the single-sample setting, we assume the complete data corresponds to the unobserved failure times corresponding to the right-censoring times from the purely right-censored dataset, as well as the unobserved failure times corresponding to the right-censoring times and left-truncated failure times from the length-biased right-censored dataset.
 Therefore, the complete-data empirical log-likelihood function is given by:

 with $r_j = \sum_{i=1}^{n_{\text{RC}}} I(x_i = t_j, \delta_i=1)$, $\xi_j = \sum_{i=1}^{n_{\text{RC}}} I(x_i = t_j, \delta_i=0)$, $r_j' = \sum_{i=1}^{n_{\text{LBRC}}} I(x_i' = t_j, \delta_i'=1)$, $\xi_j' = \sum_{i=1}^{n_{\text{LBRC}}} I(x_i' = t_j, \delta_i'=0)$, and $\psi_j' = \sum_{i=1}^{m} I(T_i^* = t_j)$, where $T_i^*$ corresponds to the unobserved left-truncated failure times.
 Assuming the right-censored data set is independent of the length-biased right-censored data set, we obtain the conditional expectation of the complete-data log-likelihood given by: